Tuesday, August 27, 2024

 Activism on path to continue

 I continued to visit questions about activism in relation to diversity, equity, and inclusion (DEI) and the continuing war between Israel and Hamas over the last year.
 As campuses open for the 2024-25 academic year, activism on these two topics is likely to continue and may accelerate and spread to other issues.
-Although proposed as competencies that college presidents should possess in order to handle current campus dynamics, the ability to build trust, resilience, communications savvy, team building, emotional intelligence, courage, and resource management are likely to be helpful more broadly.
+Although proposed as competencies that college presidents should possess in order to handle current campus dynamics, the ability to build trust, resilience, communications savvy, team building, emotional intelligence, courage, and resource management are likely to be helpful in managing protests and crises as well as be broadly applicable to daily campus management.

 The Heritage Foundation launched a new rating system to serve conservative students and families in selecting colleges "prioritizing freedom, opportunity and civil society."
 The rankings, using a green and red light signal as indication, placed New College of Florida at the top and Harvard at the bottom.
 The red light institutions presumably "exhibit a pervasive hostility toward diverse viewpoints and lack robust core curricular requirements."
 Unveiled divisive activism such as this are likely to drive students with different political perspectives even further down their rabbit holes.